-When I began to look at paint for my new home I knew that white would always be my first choice.
+When I first began to look at paint choices for my new home I knew that white would always be my first choice.
 Then came the hard part… which white would I choose and why?
 As I began this fun and challenging process I was surprised at how varied whites can be.. while some are warm, others are cool.
 There are more whites than I had ever imagined.
 What would help me narrow the process?

-My infatuation with white paint began years ago… From shabby chic homes to the more modern clean spaces I’ve always loved the effect that white can have on it’s environment.
+My infatuation with white paint began years ago… From shabby chic homes to the more modern clean spaces, I’ve always loved the effect that white can have on it’s environment.
 White acts like a canvas allowing other colors to shine and it’s the perfect backdrop for featuring different textures.
 I’m currently in the mode of less is more in life… white balances this approach beautifully.

 At first glance choosing the right white seems an impossible task.
 After all… there are hundreds of different shades of whites.
 It wasn’t until a few designer friends asked me..
 What is the overall feeling you want to convey when people enter your home that I knew with confidence my direction.
-I wanted something that was classic and crisp not too cold nor too warm.
+I wanted something that was classic and crisp yet not cold nor too warm.
 Did the right white exist for me?
 I decided to do some research which leads me to tip #1.